uea-teaching/computer-vision-2022/lectures/image-classification.md

 $$\alpha = \tan^{-1} \frac{\delta g}{\delta y}~ / ~ \frac{\delta g}{\delta x}$$

-## Magnitude
+## Magnitude {data-transition="slide"}

-For colour images, we can calculate gradient for the three channels and select the one with the largest magnitude.
+For colour images, we can calculate gradient for the three channels and select the one with the largest _magnitude_.

 $$|G| = \sqrt{\left(\frac{\delta g}{\delta x}\right)^2 + \left(\frac{\delta g}{\delta y}\right)^2} $$